-- Positioning notches have been cut into the pivot side of the TEE thus insuring your project will not move, even while doing light mallet work.
+- Positioning notches have been cut into the pivot side of the TEE thus ensuring your project will not move, even while doing light mallet work.

-- It is painted a lovely Hunter’s Green, to match the decor of our dinning room.
+- It is painted a lovely Hunter’s Green, to match the decor of our dining room.

 How to use

 By mounting Jerry’s Carving Vise on a portable workbench like shown in these pictures, you can take your favorite hobby anywhere you can carry your caving tools.
 When visiting friends at their lake cottage I just take my vise and C-clamps to use with their picnic table or deck railing.
-This vise also works well if you like camping, or visiting your favorite park, but watch out for children picking up your sharp carving tools.
+This vise also works well if you like camping, or visiting your favorite park.

 How to build Jerry’s Carving Vise